Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

-where $\mu_{\gamgam,\tau\tau,bb}$ are the model predictions.
-In the following numerical analysis, we will consider parameter points that describe the three excesses simultaneously at the level of $1\ \sigma$ or better as acceptable, which translates into the requirement
+where the results for the three channels in which the excesses were observed are treated as independent measurements, such that we can simply add the three individual $\chi^2$ contributions.
+In the following numerical analysis, we will consider parameter points as providing a good description of the excesses if they account for the combined effect of the three excesses at the level of $1\ \sigma$ or better.
+For three independent measurements, this translates into the requirement

-In view of the fact that in the considered extended Higgs sector the couplings of $h_{95}$ arise via the mixing with $h_{125}$, such that the properties of both states are closely related, we also define a $\chi^2$ distribution in which we add the contribution $\chi^2_{125}$ obtained with the help of \texttt{HiggsSignals} in order to ensure that the properties of $h_{125}$ are in agreement with the experimental measurements.
-We define the total $\chi^2$ quantifing the agreement with the experimental data on the Higgs measurements as the sum